kravchenkoegorii/HospitalService/README.md

 ![AppSchema](/HospitalService/ArchPng.png)

 I create a 'REST API' for doctors/patients data with 'CRUD' options.
+For authorization is used JWT Bearer.
 The appllication is deployed on Azure Cloud.
 It uses Azure Service Bus to send messages to [HospitalService.MessageConsumer](https://github.com/kravchenkoegorii/HospitalService.MessageConsumer.git) about creating new Doctor/Patient.

 ## Technology stack